GaryHostt/Oracle_Integration/README.md

 [Using a javascript function in OIC](https://blogs.oracle.com/integration/using-a-library-in-oic)

-Have to deal with an oddly formatted flat file or API response?
-Use a javascript function to convert it to a workable format.
+Have to deal with an oddly formatted flat file or API response, or need to generate a random number?
+Use a javascript function!

 [Oracle Integration Solutions Catalog](https://docs.oracle.com/en/solutions/index.html?product=Oracle%20Integration&technology=PaaS&page=0&is=true&sort=0)